idoknow/MCSManagerAPI/README.md

 1.2.x
 1.1
 1.0
-and all snapshots of above version.
+and all snapshots of above versions.